 You are two people who come from different backgrounds.
 You are bound to have some disagreements along the way, but adding this element of love to your wedding vows puts it at the forefront of your heart during your big day.

 But, instead of running from relationship problems, your great communication skills have helped you grow stronger in spite of any hardships you’ve had to go through.

 Promise to your spouse in these marriage vows for her or him to stay strong and united, even when life throws a curveball your way.

 10. I Promise to Respect You Forever

-You cannot have love if you don't have respect in your marriage.
-You can show your spouse your respect them by honoring their boundaries, being kind to them, keeping the details of your married life private, and showing appreciation for each other on a regular basis.
+You cannot have love if you don’t have respect in your marriage.
+You can show your spouse you respect him or her by honoring their boundaries, being kind to them, keeping the details of your married life private, and showing appreciation for each other on a regular basis.